 If you cannot travel to Porto, consider La Niña instead.

-You meet greeter number one, get into an elevator, meet greeter number two who hands you over to greeter number three that takes you to your table and introduces you to your server.
-Amid the human parcel passing, La Niña’s decorative design elements come into view.
+You do need to walk through the door, meet a greeter, get into an elevator, meet a second hostess who hands you over to another colleague that takes you to your table and introduces you to your server.
+But amid the human parcel passing, La Niña’s decorative design elements come into view.

 Here, La Niña romances you with an old-World-done-new grandiosity drawing upon colonial elements executed for a Dubai audience accustomed to over-the-top design.
 Still La Niña pulls this off, from its soaring pale ceilings to long white drapes and oversized chandeliers that dimly warm a long, narrow restaurant space.